adarshgumashta/Awesome-Android-Interview/Android相关/Android高级面试题.md

 ![image](https://user-gold-cdn.xitu.io/2017/10/10/29c884389e96babb2759b95014628aae?imageslim)

-    In the development of Android applications, in order to prevent memory overflow, when dealing with some objects that occupy large memory and have a long declaration period, you can apply soft reference and weak reference technology as much as possible.
+    In the development of Android applications, in order to prevent memory overflow, when dealing with some objects that occupy large memory and have a long declaration period, you can apply soft reference and w eak reference technology as much as possible.
     A soft/weak reference can be used in conjunction with a reference queue (ReferenceQueue).
 If the object referenced by the soft reference is reclaimed by the garbage collector, the Java virtual machine will add the soft reference to the reference queue associated with it.
 Use this queue to know the list of soft/weak referenced objects being reclaimed, thereby clearing expired soft/weak references for the buffer.
     If you just want to avoid OOM exceptions, you can use soft references.
 If you are more concerned about the performance of your application and want to reclaim some objects that take up a lot of memory as soon as possible, you can use weak references.
     It is possible to judge whether to select a soft reference or a weak reference depending on whether the object is frequently used.
 If the object may be used frequently, try to use soft references.
 If the object is more likely to be unused, you can use weak references.

 **Android long connection, how to deal with the heartbeat mechanism. **

     Long connection: After the connection is established, the connection is not actively disconnected.
     The two parties send data to each other, and do not actively disconnect after the transmission is completed.
 After that, the data that needs to be sent continues to be sent through this connection.
     Heartbeat package: In fact, it is mainly to prevent NAT timeout.
 The client sends a data actively after a period of time to detect whether the connection is disconnected.
     The server processes the heartbeat packet: If the client heartbeat interval is fixed, then if the server does not receive the heartbeat after the connection is idle for more than this time, the server can be considered to be dropped and the connection is closed.
 If the client heartbeat changes dynamically, a maximum value should be set.
 If the maximum value is exceeded, the other party is considered to be offline.
     There is also a case where the server actively sends a message to the client through the TCP connection and a write timeout occurs, and the other party can directly think that the other party is offline.

 **CrashHandler implementation principle**